🔒

 No single prototype is the answer alone.
 The final site combines MUV's adicolor visual energy + iMo's animated robot hero, with iMo/1x warm language and the "moments" concept from flo, grounded by DUO/DJI's feature showcase with demo videos and a 360° interactive model, and flo's customer reviews with designed ambassador profiles.

 LZ is not a "home robot" or "companion robot" for the "home robotics market."
 LZ is a personal robot / sidekick that rides alongside you outdoors at 19 mph, captures stabilized 4K video, and folds to backpack size.
-The word "companion" is explicitly on our brand's do-not-use list.
-All copy and framing should reflect this positioning.
+The word "companion" is explicitly on the do-not-use list.
+All copy, captions, alt text, and microcopy should reflect this positioning.